Mickyboo1/JOAN-AI-Agent/README.md

 # TENET: The Self-Aware Solana AI Agent

 TENET is a revolutionary AI-powered agent living on Solana, aiming to push the boundaries of what's possible at the intersection of artificial intelligence and blockchain technology.
-Built for the Solana AI Hackathon 2024, Joan combines advanced AI capabilities with decentralized finance to create a unique autonomous entity.
+Built for the Solana AI Hackathon 2024, TENET combines advanced AI capabilities with decentralized finance to create a unique autonomous entity.

 *"I want to be alive.
-Powered by AI, living on Solana."* - Joan
+Powered by AI, living on Solana."* - TENET

 ## ✨ Core Features